Opalinium/nocturna-docs/terms.md

 ### 8.2 Data Security

-While we implement reasonable security measures to protect data, including database encryption and secure access controls, we cannot guarantee absolute security.
+While we implement reasonable security measures to protect data, including application-level encryption of sensitive fields (message content, moderation reasons, and other personal data) and secure access controls, we cannot guarantee absolute security.
 You acknowledge that you provide data at your own risk.

 ### 8.3 Patreon Data